lingaoliu105/lingaoliu105.github.io/_posts/2024-11-02-mastering-multi-stage-builds-for-efficient-cicd-pipelines.md

 ### 1. **Stage Separation Based on Purpose**

 Separate your Dockerfile into clearly defined stages: one or more for building, and one for the final runtime image.
-This principle separates concerns and ensures only what’s necessary is included in the final image.
+This principle separates concerns and ensures only what's necessary is included in the final image.

 - **Build Stage(s)**: Include all build tools, dependencies, and source code.
 - **Test Stage** (optional): Use a separate stage to run tests if they require specific runtime configurations.